Carducci Art Law | Indipendent practice in international art, cultural property and heritage law, arbitration, ADR, litigation

 A leading authority in the field of return and restitution of stolen, looted and illegally exported art and cultural property, in time of peace, occupation, war:

-ii) Acted as mediator between Greece and the United Kingdom on the Claim for the Return of the Parthenon Marbles in the British Museum.
+i) Acted as mediator between Greece and the United Kingdom on the Claim for the Return of the Parthenon Marbles in the British Museum

-iii) Was in charge of the integovernmental negotation of the UNESCO « Draft Declaration of Principles Relating to Cultural Objects Displaced in Connection with the Second World War ».
+ii) Was in charge of the integovernmental negotation of the UNESCO « Draft Declaration of Principles Relating to Cultural Objects Displaced in Connection with the Second World War »

 iv) More recently the EU Parliament sought his expertise and views as to a Draft Instrument on the Return of Looted Cultural Objects in Connection to the Second World War